Here are the the best snorkeling spots on Gili Trawangan, Gili Meno, and Gili Air.

-There are signs everywhere along the main east road on Gili T pointing to Gili Islands snorkeling locations.
-Funnily enough, they’re all called “Turtle Point”, assumingly in hopes of attracting people to their section of the beach.
+There are signs everywhere along the main east road on Gili T pointing to Gili Islands snorkeling spots.
+Funnily enough, they're all called "Turtle Point", assumingly in hopes of attracting people to their section of the beach.

 The easiest place for snorkeling on Gili Trawangan is right off the beach opposite Villa Almarik.
 The official dive site is known as the Trawangan Slope.